 Cooper Carry, Atlanta, GA, US, Senior Laboratory Designer

-HDR, Inc., Atlanta, GA, US, Senior Associate / Senior Laboratory Planner
+CUH2A, Inc., Atlanta, GA, US, Senior Associate / Senior Laboratory Planner

 Project core team leader responsible for programming and planning, detailed lab design and technical issues, lab related specifications, engineering and specialty consultant coordination, facility assessments and project documentation at each phase of the design and construction process.
 Actively involved in business development activities, client relationship management, developing responses to project requests for qualifications and interviews, expanding the firm’s portfolio and market share, firm wide thought leader, and as industry conference speaker

 SmithGroupJJR, Washington, DC, US, Vice President / Science + Technology Studio Director

 Responsible for developing new clients by working across other market sectors (Education, Healthcare, Government, and Corporate), diversifying and expanding the firm portfolio, design and technical expertise, and as an industry conference speaker.
 As a project principal, responsible for directing and providing lab programming, planning & technical design, and studio mentoring.

 HOK, Los Angeles, CA, US., Atlanta, GA, US, Principal, Senior Vice President, Science + Technology DIrector

 Market Sector Leader responsible for maintaining and developing clients, developing responses to project requests for qualifications and interviews, expanding the firm’s S+T portfolio, design and technical expertise firm wide.
 As a HOK Atlanta principal, involved in strategic planning accountable for generating $2.1 million of net fee yearly.
 As project leader, directed design team efforts, provided project programming, lab planning & technical design, project documentation, and construction administration servicers including site visits.